Dwight Gooden arrested in New Jersey on DWI charges

 NEWARK, N.J.
-(AP) - Ex-New York Mets pitcher Dwight Gooden has been arrested again in New Jersey.
+(AP) - Former New York Mets pitcher Dwight Gooden was arrested again in New Jersey on Monday night, this time on charges of driving while intoxicated.

-Newark police says Gooden was pulled over Monday night after driving the wrong way down a one-way road and charged with driving while intoxicated.
+Gooden was pulled over after driving the wrong way down a one-way road, Newark police said.
+It was the second time he has been arrested in as many months.

-Last month, the 54-year-old was charged with drug possession after suspected cocaine was found in his car.
+Gooden, 54, was charged with drug possession charges after two plastic baggies allegedly containing cocaine were found in his car during a traffic stop in Holmdel last month.

-In a text to Newsday on Tuesday, Gooden said he’s “going away for a while to try and save my life.”
+In a text message to Newsday on Tuesday, Gooden thanked everyone for their support “in this horrible struggle.”

+“My apologies to everyone I let down or disappointed. …I have no excuse for my action so I am going away for a while to try and save my life.”
+Gooden said.
+“This is the worst I’ve ever been through all my struggles.
+But I am going to keep fighting no matter how embarrassing, shameful or selfish I am feeling.”

+Gooden’s attorney, William Petrillo, declined to comment to Newsday.
+After the June arrest, Petrillo asked the public to “reserve judgment.”

 Gooden won the National League Cy Young Award with the Mets in 1985 and was a member of the Mets 1986 World Series championship team.
 He also played for the New York Yankees.